kfischer-okarin/the-lab/2024-08-21-git-commit-log/README.md

 ## Usage

-1. Make sure your Emacs Server is running (for example by adding `(server-start)` to your Emacs configuration).
+1. Ensure that your Emacs Server is running.
+You can do this by adding `(server-start)` to your Emacs configuration.

-2. Add the definitions in [`git-commit-capture.el`](./git-commit-capture.el) to your Emacs configuration.
+2. Include the definitions from [`git-commit-capture.el`](./git-commit-capture.el) in your Emacs configuration.

-3. Add following capture template to your `org-capture-templates` variable.
+3. Add the following capture template to your `org-capture-templates` variable:

    ```elisp
    ("g" "Git Commit" entry